joshf/Indication/README.markdown

 * Password protect downloads
 * Count unique visitors to avoid multiple counts from same user
 * Supports displaying of ads before user is redirected to download
-* Full admin panel, enhanced with jQuery
+* Full admin panel
 * Display download counts to users
-* Wide selection of themes
+* Themed by Twitter Bootstrap
+* Sort and search download through the use of DataTables
+* Works well and mobile due to a responsive layout

 Screenshots:
 ------------

-Screenshots of SHTracker can be found [here](http://imgur.com/a/GSgAs).
+Screenshots of SHTracker can be found [here](http://imgur.com/a/7aQPl).

 Downloads:
 ------------